 - I use and recommend TurboTax every year

 The end of the year is usually a time taxpayers look to sell investment losses to offset gains and lower their tax obligations.
+If you were planning on selling something anyway, look for opportunities in the last remaining months of the year.
 Make sure you specify the correct cost basis method at the time of sale.
 There’s no going back once the sale is finalized.

-The 2012 tax year starts in just three short months.
+Tax season starts in just a few short months.
 Now is a great time to get a head start on preparing for next year.